durham-qlm/CoOMBE/examples/README.md

 - **example_k.dat**     : The keyparams file for this example.

-## Files related to the example given in Appendix F of the article - Folder ex_propagation
+## Files related to the example given in Appendix F of the article (folder ex_propagation)

 - **compile_3st** : Example of compilation statement for this case.
 - **general_settings_3st.f90** : The general_settings module for a 3-state model.